Cristoforo Crespi: Biography

+In 1879 he had a Moorish-style villa dedicated to his wife Pia Travelli, called Villa Crespi, in Orta San Giulio, to be used as a summer residence, designed by architect Angelo Colla.
+In 1884 he moved his residence to Milan, to the house at 18 Via Borgonuovo (built by builder/decorator Angelo Colla), where the company was based.

 In 1897 a cotton textile industry was created in the province of Milan and the factory and its worker village, called Crespi d'Adda was built on the left bank of the river Adda between the towns of Capriate San Gervasio and Canonica d’Adda where the flow of water provided hydroelectric energy to power the cotton looms.
 It was in full production until the economic crash of 1929 when the family went bankrupt but was still producing in limited output up until its closure in 2004.
 Descendants of the original workers still live in the village.
 It has been a UNESCO World Heritage Site since 1995.

+He was a great art lover and amassed one of the most valued and rich collections of paintings, including paintings by Titian, Canaletto, and Peter Paul Rubens.

 His son, Silvio Benigno Crespi, was among the world's most powerful men at the time and signed the Treaty of Versailles at the end of the First World War on behalf of Italy.